Handsomeprogrammerx/Volume-adjustment/README.md

 # Volume-adjustment
-This is an algorithm for Wav file volume adjustment
+This is an algorithm for wav file volume adjustment, using for cs50 problem set 4.